or

 He didn’t have to be.

-In 1955, at just 20 years old, Kaline won a batting title, hitting.340 against Ted Williams.
+Not even two years later, he was a household name, and in 1955, at just 20 years old, he won a batting title, hitting .340 against Ted Williams.

 Becoming Mr. Tiger

-Over the course of his career with the Tigers, Kaline had 3,007 hits, 399 home runs, 10 Gold Gloves, 18 All-Star selections, and a batting average of .297, making him one of the most revered in Detroit baseball history.
+From 1953 to 1974, Al Kaline played exclusively for the Detroit Tigers for a total of 22 impressive seasons, raking in 3,007 hits, 399 home runs, 10 Gold Gloves, 18 All-Star selections, and a batting average of .297, making him one of the most revered players in Detroit baseball history.

 He wasn’t just a man that made accurate throws.